-Therefore, eating just one brazil nut per day is enough to fulfil the daily Selenium needed to maintain proper thyroid function.
+Therefore, eating just one brazil nut daily is enough to fulfill the daily Selenium needed to maintain proper thyroid function.

 Benefits of Brazil Nuts To Reduce Risk Of Cardiac Disease

-Brazil nuts contain 25% monounsaturated fatty acids, also known as omega-3 fatty acids such as oleic acid (18:1) and palmitoleic acid (16:1) that are extremely helpful for maintaining good cardiac health.
+Brazil nuts contain 25% monounsaturated fatty acids, also known as omega-3 fatty acids, such as oleic acid (18:1) and palmitoleic acid (16:1), which are extremely helpful for maintaining good cardiac health.
 They help balance lipid and cholesterol profiles in our body and reduce harmful Omega-6 fatty acids from the cardiovascular system.